openhwgroup/cva6/docs/04_cv32a65x/design/source/port_ex_stage.rst

    * - ``is_compressed_instr_i``
      - in
-     - Report whether isntruction is compressed
+     - Report whether instruction is compressed
      - ISSUE_STAGE
      - logic